 The name “Shelter” also testifies to the philosophy of the international relief organization: Christian charity also means giving the poorest of the poor food and drinkand a roof over their heads.
 By now, Shelter Now can look back on 40 years of humanitarian work: from emergency aid for war refugees and disaster victims to reconstruction, e.g. in Afghanistan, to long-term development projects.

 Development work in Islamic countries is a special challenge for a Christian organization.
 Due to our many years of experience Shelter Now is very familiar with the local culture.
 Therefore we can realize projects with the necessary sensitivity.
 Shelter Now sees itself as a Christian humanitarian relief organization.
 The employees treat the people in Afghanistan, Pakistan and Kurdistan with respect and work together with them at eye level for a future worth living.

 The work on site - Humanitarian work according to the need

-Shelter Now was founded in the late seventies.
+Shelter Now was founded in the early eighties.
 At that time, the invasion of Soviet troops in Afghanistan caused the largest refugee movement in the world.
 Several million Afghan refugees lived in the region of the border city of Peshawar in Pakistan.
 Shelter Now was registered as an international relief organization in 1983, distributing food, drinking water, milk and other relief supplies to many thousands of families and building emergency shelters and soup kitchens for them.